anza-xyz/agave/shred/README.md

 corruption rather than a malformed packet.
 That mismatch is returned as error for the caller to interpret as appropriate.

+### Why provenance is a type parameter

+Where a shred came from is not on the wire, it is what this node knows about how the bytes arrived: built here, read back from the blockstore, erasure-recovered, off the Turbine socket, or in a repair response.
+It decides which door into a state is open, which is why it belongs in the type rather than in a field.

+Four things can put a shred in `Verified`, and they are not interchangeable.
+A received shred earns it by recomputing the Merkle root and checking the leader's signature.
+A shred this node built has it by construction.
+A shred out of the blockstore has it because nothing is stored there unverified.
+A recovered shred inherits it from the batch it was rebuilt from.
+Without provenance in the type, the three that skip the signature check are one function with a warning in its doc comment, and nothing stops it being called on a packet from a stranger.
+With it, each is a separate constructor that a shred of the wrong provenance cannot name.

+The same parameter carries the rule in the other direction: a retransmitter signature is only for shreds this node received and forwards, so `resign` is restricted to the received provenances.
+A shred this node produced goes out with the all-zero retransmitter signature it was built with, and that is now a compile error to change rather than a convention.

+Provenances are grouped by a marker trait rather than enumerated at each use, so a rule states the property it depends on ("came from an untrusted peer") instead of listing the provenances that happen to have it today.

+The cost of putting provenance in the type is that shreds which differ in it are different types and cannot share a collection, which is a problem for a batch assembled from both receive paths.
+The answer is not one erased provenance but two, because erasing has to stay inside the group that the rules are stated over. `forget_source` widens a received shred to `AnyReceived`, which is still `Received`, so a mixed Turbine and repair batch is one type and keeps the operations that being received is what justifies. `forget_provenance` widens anything to `Unspecified`, which is outside the group, for the paths that only read a shred's fields.
+Both are one-way retags of a phantom
+parameter: free at runtime, and with no narrowing counterpart, so widening cannot be used to walk a self-produced shred into the resign path.

 ### Why an owned shred plus a borrowed view

 A shred must be movable and storable, so it cannot hold references into its own buffer.
 Copying each